oxsecurity/megalinter/README.md

   pull_request:
     branches: [master]

-# env: #Uncomment to activate variables below
+env: # Comment env block if you do not want to apply fixes
   # Apply linter fixes configuration
-# APPLY_FIXES: all # Uncomment to apply fixes provided by linters.
-You can also specify the list of fixing linters
+  APPLY_FIXES: all # When active, APPLY_FIXES must also be defined as environment variable (in github/workflows/mega-linter.yml or other CI tool)
-# APPLY_FIXES_EVENT: pull_request # Decide which event triggers application of fixes in a commit or a PR (pull_request (default), push, all)
+  APPLY_FIXES_EVENT: pull_request # Decide which event triggers application of fixes in a commit or a PR (pull_request, push, all)
-# APPLY_FIXES_MODE: commit # If APPLY_FIXES is used, defines if the fixes are directly committed (commit) or posted in a PR (pull_request)
+  APPLY_FIXES_MODE: commit # If APPLY_FIXES is used, defines if the fixes are directly committed (commit) or posted in a PR (pull_request)

 jobs:
   # Cancel duplicate jobs: https://github.com/fkirc/skip-duplicate-actions#option-3-cancellation-only